ShooterAndy/Dicecord/README.md

 * [!deal](https://github.com/ShooterAndy/Dicecord/blob/master/help/deal.md) &mdash; deals the requested amount of cards from the saved deck.
 * [!drawShuffled (!drsh)](https://github.com/ShooterAndy/Dicecord/blob/master/help/drawshuffled.md) &mdash; draws the requested amount of cards from a fresh deck.
 * [!drawPrivate (!drpr)](https://github.com/ShooterAndy/Dicecord/blob/master/help/drawprivate.md) &mdash; draws the requested amount of cards from the saved deck and DMs them to you.
+* [!dealPrivate (!depr)](https://github.com/ShooterAndy/Dicecord/blob/master/help/dealprivate.md) &mdash; deals the requested amount of cards from the saved deck and DMS them to the mentioned users.
 * [!insert (!i)](https://github.com/ShooterAndy/Dicecord/blob/master/help/insert.md) &mdash; inserts specified card(s) into the saved deck at random positions.
 * [!bbcode](https://github.com/ShooterAndy/Dicecord/blob/master/help/bbcode.md) &mdash; returns the last message sent by this bot in BB-code (to be used for forums).
 * [!markdown (!md)](https://github.com/ShooterAndy/Dicecord/blob/master/help/markdown.md) &mdash; returns the last message sent by this bot in markdown code.